jpane24/OVtool/README.md

 ## Continous Outcome: Average Treatment Effect (ATE)

-The `OVtool` can either take a vector of weights estimated using any method or a ps object produced by `TWANG`.
+The `OVtool` can either take a vector of weights estimated using any method or a ps object produced by `TWANG` (Ridgeway et al., 2014).
 We begin walking through the OVtool by estimating weights using `ps()` from the `TWANG` package prior to running our outcome model using `OVtool::outcome_model()`.
-The snippet of code belows walks through an example:
+The snippet of code belows walks through an
+example:

 ``` r
 ## Create Formula